matthewwachter/td-shadertoy/README.md

-## Converting Shadertoy to TouchDesigner
+## Converting from Shadertoy to TouchDesigner

-There are several differences listed below that need to be addressed in the shader code.
+Below you will find exmples of several differences between the way shaders are written in Shadertoy and TouchDesigner.
+These differences need to be addressed in order to compile the shader code in TouchDesigner.
 This is done automatically when the **shadertoyConverter** component loads a shader.

 - ShaderToy provides a default set of useful uniforms.
 These can simply be prepended to each shader's code and added in the uniform parameters of the glsl TOP.